ImmuneDynamics/ImmuneDynamics.github.io/spectre/spatial/spatial.md

 # Cell Segmentation

+One of the key steps in the analysis of IMC data is cell segmentation.
+Essentially this uses one of a number of methods to create a 'mask' over each of the cells in the image, which allows us to measure all the signal contained within that cell.
+Once cells have been segmented from an image, we can then perform a number of single-cell analysis approaches.
+Here we provide software links, demo data, and protocols for performing cell segmentation on IMC data.

 1. Basic nuclear expansion segmentation
 2. Bodenmiller segmentation pipeline
 3. Multi-cut segmentation pipeline
+4. Cell type classification with Ilastik
+5. Region classification with Ilastik

 <p> </p>

 # Spatial analysis workflow steps with Spectre

+Here we provide workflows using SpectreMAP to facilitate spatial analysis of IMC data, following cell segmentation.

 1. Integrated TIFFs and create SpectreMAP object
 2. Spatial analysis